Value My Artwork

 Original vs print

-Original works carry the highest value; prints are common but can be valuable when limited.
-Learn more in Original vs Print Artwork.
+Original works carry the highest value; prints and reproductions are common but can be valuable when limited or by notable artists.
+Learn more in our original vs print artwork guide.

 Medium & technique